 13. Keep Food at Low Temperatures

 It is advisable to keep perishable food products at temperatures below 5◦C or at freezing temperatures if the food is suitable for freezing.
-Low temperatures do not stop the growth of some bacteria but inhibit (slow down) growth, making their multiplication very slow.
+Low temperatures do not stop some bacteria’s growth but inhibit (slow down) growth, making their multiplication very slow.

-Remember the more the bacteria are, the more concentrated will the toxins (poisons) be that cause illness.
-It is therefore important to try to minimize their multiplication.
+Remember, the more the bacteria are; the more concentrated will the toxins (poisons) be that cause illness.
+It is, therefore, essential to try to minimise their multiplication.

 14. Keep Hot Foods Very Hot